MonriPayments/magento2-plugin/README.md

 ## How to contribute

 ### Community
-Feel free to open an Issue or Pull request on Github and it will be reviewied.
+Feel free to open an Issue or Pull request on Github and it will be reviewed.

 ### Updating the version
 When updating the project, you must make changes to the following files: